-West Midlands Police can and should support the development of the economy and our local communities, both through its activities as a major local employer and the objectives set out in the Police and Crime Plan.
-The delivery of the outcomes in this plan will be significantly enhanced by integrating economic, social and environmental factors into the way the Force works.
+West Midlands Police can and should support the development of the economy and our local communities, both through its activities as a major local employer and the objectives set out in this Police and Crime Plan.
+The delivery of the outcomes in this plan will be significantly enhanced by building economic, community and environmental assessments into how we work.